 min-height

-property is used to set a minimum height of a specified element.
+The min-height property is used to set a minimum height of a specified element.

 It is sometimes useful to constrain the height of an element in CSS to a certain range.
-Two properties are available to set a minimum and maximum height for an element: the min-height
+Two properties are available to set a minimum and maximum height for an element: the min-height property and the max-height property.

 Official Syntax